Write Your First Runbook

 runbooks open my-first-runbook/Your browser will open showing the runbook interface.
 Follow the steps to execute each block!

 This Runbook generates some files.
-Let’s learn more about how generated files work, and where they live.
+Let’s learn more about the files workspace — where generated files and cloned repositories show up in the Runbooks UI.